gargpriyank/ibmcloud-iac-examples/roks-satellite/README.md

 ## Using Terraform

 1. A sample `terraform.tfvars` file is provided with this example.
 This file creates resources in Washington DC region in single zone.
+To access the OpenShift cluster from the public network, make sure you set `cluster_enable_public_access` value to `true`.

    > Note: Please replace the values of the variables as per your project requirement.
 It is recommended not to commit `terraform.tfvars` file
    > since it may contain sensitive information like password.**